Joey Meneses Player Props: Nationals vs. Mets

 Joey Meneses At The Plate

-- Meneses is hitting .280 with 23 doubles, a triple, seven home runs and 25 walks.
+- Meneses has 23 doubles, a triple, seven home runs and 25 walks while hitting .280.

-- Among the qualified batters, he ranks 29th in batting average, while his on-base percentage ranks 89th and he is 103rd in slugging.
+- He ranks 28th in batting average, 88th in on base percentage, and 102nd in slugging among qualified hitters in MLB play.

-- In 71.9% of his 96 games this season, Meneses has picked up at least one hit.
-He's also had 27 multi-hit games.

-- He has hit a home run in six games this season (6.3%), homering in 1.7% of his plate appearances.
+- He has hit a home run in six games this season (6.3%), leaving the park in 1.7% of his trips to the dish.

-- In 36.5% of his games this year, Meneses has tallied at least one RBI.
-In 11 of those games (11.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Meneses has had at least one RBI in 36.5% of his games this year (35 of 96), with two or more RBI 11 times (11.5%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.